 In general, when referring to managed futures we are speaking of Commodity Trading Advisors (CTAs) registered as such with the NFA (National Futures Association).
-These are programs that are regulated, and face strict rules dictating the methods of reporting performance to the public.
+These are programs that are regulated and face strict rules dictating the methods of reporting performance to the public.
 Of course, you shouldn’t confuse being registered and regulated as being vetted, successful, or a safe investment.

 When it comes to analyzing Commodity Trading Advisor performance figures, there is more than meets the eye.
-In some cases, performance figures are calculated on higher than typical transaction costs causing reported figures to be lower than reasonable expectations, and in other instances performance might seem better than reasonable expectations due to random factors such as untypically favorable market conditions, etc. Thus, don't judge a book by it's cover.
+In some cases, performance figures are calculated on higher than typical transaction costs causing reported figures to be lower than reasonable expectations, and in other instances, performance might seem better than reasonable expectations due to random factors such as untypically favorable market conditions, etc. Thus, don't judge a book by its cover.
 Let us help you to find the best fit for you!

-Note: Futures trading is speculative in nature and involves substantial risk of loss.
+Note: Futures trading is speculative in nature and involves a substantial risk of loss.
 Past performance is not necessarily indicative of future results.
 Adding managed futures to a portfolio may not result in higher returns nor reduced volatility for each investor, it depends on the CTA that is selected.

 Let us help you construct a managed futures investment that makes sense for your situation.

-In addition to database access, we can provide the following services and tools to you at no additional cost to participating in the CTA programs:
+We can provide the following services and tools to you at no additional cost to participating in the CTA programs:

 1. Personal help from our team